-The EN25Q80C (2A) supports Quad input / output operation when using the Quad I/O Fast Read (EBh).
+The device supports Quad SPI operation when using the "Quad Output Fast Read and Quad I/O Fast Read (6Bh and EBh)" instructions.
 This instruction allows data to be transferred to or from the Serial Flash memory at four to six times the rate possible with the standard SPI.
 The Quad Read instruction offer a significant improvement in continuous and random access transfer rates allowing fast code-shadowing to RAM or for application that cache code-segments to RAM for execution.
-When using Quad SPI instruction the DI and DO pins become bidirectional I/O pins; DQ_0 and DQ_1 , and the WP# and NC pins become DQ_2 and DQ_3 respectively.
+When using Quad SPI instruction the DI and DO pins become bidirectional I/O pins; $DQ_0$ and $DQ_1$ , and the WP# and NC pins become $DQ_2$ and $DQ_3$ respectively.